jarrodldavis/dotfiles/README.md

 ## Maintenance

 > [!NOTE]
-> These maintenance actions are performed automatically on macOS before each commit using a git
+> These maintenance actions are performed automatically before each commit using a git pre-commit
-> pre-commit hook.
+> hook.
+Due to dependency requirements, some updates are only performed on macOS.

 ### Homebrew